ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 I travel a lot and try to keep an optimism for different cultures and differences, but Dubai is simply a joke.
 Here's what I hate about Dubai:

 * It's shallow and there is no culture at all.
 Many landmarks are just a bastardized copy/paste of other landmarks.
-Vegas does this too, but it is obvious that it is supposed to be a Parody.
+Vegas does this too, but it is obvious that it is supposed to be a parody.
 Dubai tries to spin their landmarks off as high-tech or something authentic, which feels gross.
 * The people work really slowly, like in Europe, except they don't have the vibes nor the attractions to back it up.
 * All Dubai attractions can be done for cheaper and much better elsewhere (except for 5-star hotel staycations which there are an oversupply of in UAE).
 * It's inauthentic: it's a 3rd-world country marketed as a tech-first, high-tech place.
 It cannot weather a regular-sized rainstorm without shutting down the city for days.